 The canteen is managed and operated by the school.
 To operate successfully, the canteen needs the voluntary support of parents and friends of the school.
 Parents are encouraged to donate a day's work in the canteen per month.
-Apart from helping the school, this is an invaluable way of keeping in touch with school happenings.
 If you are able to help, please contact the canteen on the school's phone number 9477 3508.